“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 Finally, “What the fuck am I doing?” he grumblingly demanded of himself.
 Throwing open the door with decisive vigor, he strode out toward the Kamiya Dojo and his conquest.

-Though Sano raised his arm toward the dojo property’s outer door, his fingers seemed to shrink back toward the palm of his hand rather than extending to open it.
+Though Sano raised his arm toward the dojo property’s outer door, his fingers seemed to shrink back toward the palm of his hand rather than extend to open it.
 Was he really that nervous?
 His steps had been sluggish all the way here, and his mind was in a turmoil.
 He was more than ready for this, so why the hesitation?

 He brushed the handle, which was good for a start.
 He had to stop overthinking.
 Had to set worry aside and just go in there and do this.
 It was his own happiness he sought; delay would do nothing for him.
 What was wrong with him?
 After a deep breath he intended as steadying and encouraging (little as it functioned thus), he clenched the muscles in his arm to fling the door open.